Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Introduction

 The article is organized as follows.
-Section \ref{sec: method} discusses the method.
-Section \ref{sec: simulation} examines the power of the proposed test via simulations.
-Section \ref{sec: application RHC} considers a case study that displays various aspects of our framework.
-We conclude with a brief discussion in Section \ref{sec: discussion}.
+Section \ref{sec: RA and biased RA} formally defines the biased RA.
+Section \ref{sec: SS-CPT} and \ref{sec: CBT} introduce two generic classes of statistical tests for the biased RA.
+Section \ref{sec: simulation} presents simulation results.
+Section \ref{sec: application RHC} considers a case study.
+We conclude with a discussion in Section \ref{sec: discussion}.